krallice/xripd/README.md

                                      +                                      +
                      kernel space                   user space                kernel space
 ```
-The application is split into 2 seperate processes that are responsible for barely holding the whole thing together:
+The application is split into 2 seperate processes:

 + **xripd-daemon** - Responsible for inbound/outbound communication on the network between other RIP routers.
 + **xripd-rib** - Resonsible for maintaining our RIB in memory, and manipulating the kernel's route table.